-Second, Medicare Part D allows Medicare beneficiaries to enroll in privately operated plans covering self-administered prescription drugs.
-See 42 U.S.C. § 1395w-102; Garthwaite Decl. ¶ 35.
-Drug prices in Part D also are market-based.
-Part D plans are administered by private plan sponsors, which negotiate prices with manufacturers.
-See id. ¶¶ 36-37.
-Moreover, the Part D statute provides that, "[i]n order to promote competition under [Part D]," HHS and CMS "may not interfere with the negotiations between drug manufacturers and pharmacies and [prescription drug plan] sponsors."
-42 U.S.C. § 1395w-111(i); see Garthwaite Decl. ¶ 49.
-For decades, then, Medicare has encouraged a market-driven approach that has fostered incredible innovation.
+Second, Medicare Part D allows beneficiaries to enroll in privately operated plans covering self-administered prescription drugs.
+See 42 U.S.C. § 1395w-102; Garthwaite Decl. ¶ 36.
+Drug prices in Part D also are market-based and administered by private plan sponsors, which negotiate prices with manufacturers.
+See id. ¶¶ 37-38.
+The Part D statute provides that, "to promote competition under [Part D]," HHS and CMS "may not interfere with the negotiations between drug manufacturers and pharmacies and [prescription drug plan] sponsors."
+42 U.S.C. § 1395w-111(i); see Garthwaite Decl. ¶ 50.
+For decades, Medicare has encouraged innovation through this market-driven approach.

 Although Medicare's market-based approach benefits patients globally, it helps Americans most directly.
-Manufacturers generally launch new drugs in the United States first; accordingly, U.S. patients are often the first to receive lifesaving pharmaceuticals.
+Manufacturers generally launch new drugs in the United States first, so U.S. patients are often the first to receive lifesaving pharmaceuticals.
 For example, 80% of medicines approved by the FDA in 2021 were available in the United States before any other country.
-See Garthwaite Decl. ¶ 10.
+See Garthwaite Decl. ¶ 11.
 Foreign countries with drug-price controls have seen drastic reductions in research and investment, as well as delays in patients' access to advanced treatments.
 See Joe Kennedy, The Link Between Drug Prices and Research on the Next Generation of Cures, Info.
 Tech. & Innovation Found.
 (Sept.
-9, 2019), https://bit.ly/3fSIysc; PhRMA, Global Access to New Medicines Report 8, 11-36 (Apr.
-2023), https://bit.ly/3OR7GEx.
+9, 2019), bit.ly/3fSIysc; PhRMA, Global Access to New Medicines Report 8, 11-36 (Apr.
+2023), bit.ly/3OR7GEx.

-C. The IRA Upends Medicare's Market-Based Reimbursement Mechanisms
+C. The IRA Upends Medicare's Market-Based Reimbursement Mechanisms reality empowers HHS to control drug prices not by negotiation, but by administrative fiat.

 The IRA upends Medicare's market-based system.
-The statute directs HHS to establish a "Drug Price Negotiation Program."
-42 U.S.C. § 1320f(a) (emphasis added).
-But in reality, the Program empowers HHS to control drug prices not by negotiation, but by administrative fiat.
+Although the statute directs HHS to establish a "Drug Price Negotiation Program," 42 U.S.C. § 1320f(a) (emphasis added), the Program in